-Markle v.
+Weyerhaeuser/Markle v.
 U.S. Fish and Wildlife Service

-In 2012, the U.S. Fish and Wildlife Service designated more than 1,500 acres of land in Louisiana as a “critical habitat” for the rare dusky gopher frog.
+But in 2012, under cover of the Endangered Species Act, the U.S. Fish and Wildlife Service declared more than 1,500 acres of property owned by Edward and Weyerhaeuser a critical habitat for the dusky gopher frog.

 No one in the entire state of Louisiana has spotted the frog in 50 years.
 The only place the frog is found today is nearly 70 miles away from Edward’s property in Mississippi.
 In fact, the critter’s official name was the Mississippi Gopher Frog until 2012—right about the time bureaucrats arbitrarily decided that if Edward drastically overhauled his property—at his own expense—the frog might be able to survive in Louisiana too.

 By locking down land on behalf of a frog that doesn’t live there, the feds froze an estimated $34 million in economic activity.
 Nor can Edward use his own land for anything else in the future—a literal death knell to his property rights.

 If overreaching government agents can do this to Edward, they can designate any piece of land a critical habitat for practically any animal.
 No one’s land is safe.

 Edward and his family business, Markle Interests, LLC, have fought back since the feds first forced their way onto his property with their bogus designation.
 Now, he will take his fight to the U.S. Supreme Court as party to a case filed by Weyerhaeuser, which owns a small portion of the land in question.

 Oral arguments are set for October 1st, the first day of the Supreme Court’s fall term.